drintoul/elearning-courses/README.md

   <li>Neuro Provider Assessment</li>
 </ul>

-Note that these eLearning modules were built with the 2012 version of content, before DAN came out with their own eLearning platform.
+Note that these eLearning modules were built with the 2012 version of content, before DAN came out with their own <a href="https://dan.diverelearning.com/">eLearning platform</a>.

 ## OrCA = Oregon Coast Aquarium